 Alternative Character Interpretation: Randall Boggs.
 Him leaving Mike: was it out of a desire to fit in and be accepted, or did he never really think of Mike as a friend?
 Mike never confronts Randall over his behavior, they just sort of drift apart, so were they friends or just roommates who got along well?
 Him putting down the Oozma Kappas, was it out of peer pressure, or just sadistic bullying?
 Is Randall really friends with Roar Omega Roar, or are they just a means to an end for him to be the best?
 Did he want to keep up his friendship with Mike even after joining ROR?

-Draco in Leather Pants: Johnny Worthington III.
-It's becoming a trend somewhat.
-Helps that Word of God wanted to convey through his decorated frat house that Johnny is deathly afraid of failure and his reputation was at stake.
+Johnny Worthington III.
+Word of God wanted to convey through his decorated frat house that Johnny is deathly afraid of failure and his reputation was at stake.

-If it weren't enough that Randall was already this in the first film, it just intensified once they saw him in the sequel, where people just can't get enough of making him sympathetic.
+If it weren't enough that Randall was already this in the first film, it just intensified once they saw him in the prequel, where people just can't get enough of making him sympathetic.

 Claire Wheeler, the snarky goth girl announcer of the games.
 Helps that she's voiced by Aubrey Plaza.
 Her co-commentator, the hammy and hyperactive Brock Pearson is just as popular.
 The two of them together are also a popular shipping couple.